vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/readme.txt

     -[X] check if a string is palindrome or not
     -[X] fibonacci number

-step 7: Learn important sorting techniques
+2): Learn important sorting techniques
     a) sorting - 1
         -[X] selection sort
         -[] bubble sort